-Another thing to taste absolutely in Sweden (if you are not veggies): wild meat with a “lingonssylt” sauce (kind of sweet currants).
-You’ll thank me !
+Another thing to taste absolutely in Sweden (if you are not a vegetarian): wild meat with a “lingonssylt” sauce (kind of sweet currants).

 3. Do some shopping

-There are several places to shop in Stockholm.
+There are several places for shopping in Stockholm.
 Gamla Stan for souvenirs, several shopping centers full of shops (the best known and the largest one being Gallerian), or SoFo and Moosebacke districts for more independent & vintage shops.

 The Vasa museum, home to the real Viking Vasa vessel of the 17th century.